tqandrade/snmp-fiberhome/README.md

 ## getOnuOpticalPowerList()

 **Description:** Returns a signal list of all authorized ONUs in OLT.

+**IMPORTANT:** Depending on the number of connected ONUs on the OLT, the return may take.

 **NOTE:** For EPON technology some (or all) values ​​may be returned as zero on `opticalPower`